Environmental Justice with the KAYSC

 JLT: It’s freshman through seniors, with the hope that they’ll be with us until they graduate.
 Being able to walk them through the application process to get into the program has been important, because not everybody has internet access, and a lot of young people haven’t gone through these kinds of formal applications.
 Sometimes their parents haven’t, either, or they aren't able to support them in that for one reason or another.

-The group currently is predominantly femme, probably 75% BIPOC, and mostly live in Saint Paul.
+The group currently is predominantly femme, probably 75% Black, Indigenous, and people of color, and mostly live in Saint Paul.
 Some of them are already really knowledgeable about the issues we talk about when they start, and some are less so, but in that way we’re all learning and growing together.

 SMM: What projects is the crew working on now?